 For more info on Misery Index, visit their Facebook page.

-And speaking of live shows, find some live photos of the guys from 2005 at the D.U. gallery.
+– Live photos of the guys from 2005 at the D.U. gallery.